Are trolls real? Decide for yourself – after joining us on a full-scale exploration of trolls in Norway, that is.

 Nonetheless, as isolated as they are, their favorite activity is stirring up trouble amongst humans.

-The tiny troblins are frequently shown causing problems on Christmas Eve.
+In Norse folklore, the tiny troblins are frequently shown causing problems on Christmas Eve.
 Stories have them breaking into empty human houses and throwing parties there (also destroying the home in the party process).

-They’re also shown being noisy outside while human families try to enjoy Christmas Eve inside – and even, on occasion, being so bold as to march up to the door and demand a (hard) drink.
+They’re also depicted being noisy outside while human families try to enjoy Christmas Eve inside – and even, on occasion, being so bold as to march up to the door and demand a (hard) drink.

 Norwegian trolls in pop culture